 Case Manager & Case Manager Assistant

-Heather has over 15 years’ experience in the Health and Social Care sector, working with a wide range of client groups – including Traumatic Brain Injuries, Birth Injuries, Cerebral Palsy, Mental Health conditions and Substance misuse.
+Heather has over 16 years’ experience in the Health and Social Care sector, working with a wide range of client groups – including Traumatic Brain Injuries, Birth Injuries, Cerebral Palsy, Mental Health conditions and Substance misuse.
 She has experience of both Adults and Paediatrics and has extensive skills of working with families.
-As an Assistant Case Manager,

-Before moving into Case Management, Heather worked as a Rehabilitation Team Leader for clients with brain injuries and mental health needs, working closely with the neuropsychologist to implement a behavioural programme which successfully reduced levels of challenging behaviour and enabled the client to participate more in social activities.
-She has experience in producing support plans and an in depth risk assessment covering all areas of need.
+Before moving into Case Management, Heather worked as a Rehabilitation Team Leader for clients with brain injuries and mental health needs, working closely with the neuropsychologist to implement a behavioural program which successfully reduced levels of challenging behaviour and enabled the client to participate more in social activities.
+She has experience in producing support plans and an in-depth risk assessment covering all areas of need.

 In previous roles, Heather multi-site managed; two supported living Acquired Brain Injury services, consisting of a nine bedded supported living home, an eighteen bedded supported living home and several outreach packages.
 In this role, Heather was responsible for the running of both homes including managing budgets, rotas, recruitment, producing risk assessments and support plans, supervising staff, assessing potential clients and overseeing all care practices including ensuring compliance with the company’s quality assurance procedures.